RobRendell/gTove/README.md

     happen in that window between the file being saved and them starting to receive actions.
 * Improve switching between online and offline - ideally, could log in, then work offline, then sync changes when you get online again, as long as you don't close the browser tab/window.
-* If you opt to work offline, you can't log out and back in using Drive, because it sets the flag saying the Drive API failed to load.
 * Improve highlight shader - I'd prefer something that does a coloured outline.
 * Additional visibility mode for minis - "Hidden by Fog of War".
 Perhaps default to this instead of hidden?
 * Remember the name of other tabletops you've connected to, and show them in the Tabletops UI somehow?
 Easy enough to